 Name: Home Phone:

 Birthdate: Driver's License #

 Address: Work Phone:

 City: Zip Code:

 Date Submitted: Sport:

-Previous experience working with youth:
+Previous experience working with you uth:

-Unified School District nor any member of unteer my services are free (gratis), and I will not
+Unified School District nor any memb High School, I understand that neither the Stockton per of High School will a volunteer my services are free (gratis), and I will not unteer services.

-be compensated for any paid services the Stockton must officially ratify the Coach(es) as an employee of
+n can be compensated for any paid services the Stockton cation must officially ratify the Coach(es) as an employee of

-As a volunteer coach I understand that I mu ust:
+As a volunteer coach I understand th at I must:

-☐ Be fingerprinted and have a backgroun nd check clearance.
+☐ Be fingerprinted and have a bac kground check clearance.

 ☐ Have a TB clearance.

-☐ Have valid First Aide and CPR certification ates.
+☐ Have valid First Aide and CPR of certificates.

 Coaches' Signature Date:

 Athletic Director's Signature Date:

+Date:

-Principal's Signature Date:
+Principal's Signature